-The Total Visa card has one purpose and one purpose only—rebuilding credit.
+The Total Visa card has one purpose and one purpose only—rebuilding* credit.
 Like most cards in its category, it doesn’t have many benefits or features that make it attractive to most people.
-But, for those with significantly damaged credit, it can still help start the journey back to a healthy credit score.
+But, for people with significantly damaged credit, it can still help start the journey back to healthy credit.

 If you’re in that boat, you’re probably eager to get started and wondering how long it takes to receive the Total Visa card.
 After you apply, you’ll get a response within 60 seconds.
 If you’re approved, you’ll get your card in the mail and be able to use it once you pay the program fee and activate the card.

-Total Visa reviews show mixed feelings about using this card to rebuild, but if you use it responsibly you’ll be able to graduate to a better option in no time.
+We don’t wholeheartedly recommend the Total Visa to rebuild* credit, but if you use it responsibly you’ll be able to graduate to a better option in no time.

 No security deposit